Florence MacCarthy: War in Munster

 In the months that followed, Carew broke the rebellion in Munster, retaking rebel castles, arresting Fitzthomas, the Súgan Earl, and persuading Donal MacCarthy to change sides.
 Carew viewed this as highly significant, because Donal Mac Carthaig was not only a credible rival, but also knew the remote and mountainous terrain in which Fínghin mac Donncha was based.
 Having pacified the province, Carew had no intention of leaving Fínghin mac Donncha installed as MacCarthy Mór, judging that his supremacy would make any future English presence in the area impossible.
 To this end, he arrested Florence, having called him to his camp for talks, 14 days before the expiry of the safe conduct "on discretion" (i.e. without charge) – an action which, although unlawful, was approved by the Queen's secretary, Robert Cecil, for reasons of state.

 The Irish Annals of the Four Masters states:

 Mac Carthaigm was sent to England in August 1601 and committed to the Tower.
 Carew also arrested Mac Carthaig's son, as well as his kinsmen, Dermot mac Owen and Taig mac Cormac, and his follower, O'Mahon.
-Only a month later, the Spanish landed at Kinsale and enquired immediately for Mac Carthaig, their main local contact.
+Only a month later, the Spanish had sent an armada to Ireland led by Don Juan del Águila and had landed on the South Western coast of Ireland including Kinsale.
+They inquired immediately for Mac Carthaig, their main local contact.
 His absence was no doubt a serious disadvantage in organising local support.
 Most of the Mhic Carthaig, including both Donal and Donal na Pipi, did go over to the Spanish side, but surrendered after the English victory over the Irish and Spanish at the Battle of Kinsale in 1601.